mircntzr/advice-generator-app/README.md

 ## Demo

-You can check out a live example of the project
+You can check out a live example of the project: https://advice-generator-app-mircntzr.vercel.app/

 ## Contributing